10up/gutenberg-best-practices/training/02-cta-lesson.md

 This lesson provides a partially completed block that needs to have some features added to it to match the existing `cta-complete` block.
 All of the setup and files have been pre-configured as the focus here is to work with a block on its own without adding confusion around build tools and file locations.

+These files can be found inside of the starter theme at: `/wp-content/themes/10up-theme/includes/blocks`.

 If you are stuck or need help, refer to the `cta-complete` block as reference or reach out to #10up-gutenberg in Slack for help

 ## Learning Outcomes